-Section 7.
-The municipal executive body authorized to manage a TID under paragraph (1) of subsection (c) of section 2 shall conduct a review of the program plan 12 months prior to the completion of the duration of the transit improvement programs within a TID to determine if the program is desired to be continued, and if so, complete a program assessment that includes a review of the anticipated costs to continue said service.
-If continuance is sought, a public hearing shall be conducted on the TID's desire to continue service and a renewal of the authorization shall be approved by the relevant municipal legislative body or bodies in a manner consistent with the authorization set forth in section 2.
+SECTION 8.
+The Select Board or, if the TID involves more than one municipality, the municipal executive body of the lead municipality, shall conduct a review of the program plan 12 months prior to the completion of the duration of the transit improvement programs within a TID to determine if the program is desired to be continued, and if so, complete a program assessment that includes a review of the anticipated costs to continue said service.
+If continuance is sought, a public hearing shall be conducted on the TID's desire to continue service and a renewal of the authorization shall be approved by Town Meeting in a manner consistent with the authorization set forth in section 2.

-Section 8.
-A TID may be dissolved by petition to the local municipal executive body and a subsequent decision by its legislative body to authorize dissolution, or a TID may be dissolved upon request by the chief elected or chief executive official of the lead municipality for a dissolution vote by the local municipal legislative body.
+SECTION 9.
+A TID may be dissolved by petition to the Select Board and a subsequent decision by Town Meeting to authorize dissolution, or a TID may be dissolved upon request by the Town Manager for a dissolution vote by Town Meeting.
+If the TID involves more than one municipality, said petition or request must be made in the lead municipality.

-In order to be considered by a municipal legislative body, a petition to dissolve a TID shall contain the signatures of the fee-paying property owners whose properties represent at least
+In order to be considered by Town Meeting, a petition to dissolve a TID shall contain the signatures of the fee-paying property owners whose properties represent at least 51 per cent of the total assessed value within the TID and at least 51 per cent of the fee-paying property owners within the TID.

-51 per cent of the total assessed value within the TID and at least 51 per cent of the fee-paying property owners within the TID.
+The Select Board shall hold a public hearing within 30 days of receipt of a completed dissolution petition.

-The municipal executive body shall hold a public hearing within 30 days of receipt of a completed dissolution petition.
+Following the public hearing, the Select Board shall then refer the matter to Town

-Following the public hearing, the municipal executive body shall refer the matter to its legislative body, which may determine, by a majority vote, to dissolve the TID; provided, however, that no TID shall be dissolved until it has satisfied or paid in full all of its outstanding indebtedness, obligations, and liabilities, or until funds are on deposit and available therefor, or until a repayment schedule has been formulated and municipally approved therefor.
+Meeting which by vote of a majority may then determine the TID dissolved; provided, however, that no TID shall be dissolved until it has satisfied or paid in full all of its outstanding indebtedness, obligations, and liabilities, or until funds are on deposit and available therefor, or until a repayment schedule has been formulated and municipally approved therefor.
 The TID shall be prohibited from incurring any new or increased financial obligations after its dissolution.